POPPz07/misinformation-combating-tool/README.md

 ## Overview

-*Misinformation Combating Tool* is an open-source platform designed to help users identify, analyze, and combat misinformation online.
+*TruthLens - Misinformation Combating Tool* is an open-source platform designed to help users identify, analyze, and combat misinformation online.
 Leveraging both automated and manual review processes, it provides features for fact-checking, source validation, and reporting suspicious content.

 ## Features